niteeshkd/coco-install/ocp-osc-1.5-coco/README.md

 ```
 kubectl apply -f mc-coco.yaml
 ```
-The MachineConfig will update the CRIO config for the `kata-cc` and `kata-cc-sim` runtimeClass
+The MachineConfig will update the CRIO config for the `kata-cc-tdx`, `kata-cc-snp` and `kata-cc-sim` runtimeClass

 Wait for nodes to be in READY state